 As the COVID-19 situation continues to evolve, the AHVMA is closely monitoring its spread and impact on veterinarians and our families.
 On behalf of our members and the holistic veterinary community, we’re working to bring you the resources and answers you need during this critical time.
 However, as stated in our communication of March 17, there is little that we can add to what you are seeing from the AVMA and your state VMAs, and we don’t want to overload your already full in-boxes.
 We have included some AVMA resources at the bottom of this message.

-We understand how important continuing education is to your professional development, and that’s why we are proceeding with plans for the 2020 AHVMA Conference & Exhibition to take place as scheduled.
+We understand how important continuing education is to your professional development, and that’s why we are proceeding with plans to make the 2020 AHVMA Conference & Exhibition a virtual event.
 Your health and safety are our priority, and as new details emerge, we will continue to communicate them to you immediately.

 to help you continue to deliver care during COVID-19